Sebastopol: Peacetown USA

 In a land of growing chain store homogenization, Sebastopol lets its independent flag fly.
 Born in part by back-to-land hippies who established sprawling communes in the rural fringe of the town in the 1970s, Sebastopol still has a counter-culture spirit and perhaps a touch too much tie-dye.
 But that beat-to-a-different drummer attitude means locally owned book shops, restaurants, coffee shops, and grocery stores are the rule, not the exception.

 That DIY spirit also means there is an abundance of local artisans—jewelers, cheesemakers, bakers and artists.
-Dom Chi Designs channels that same homegrown energy into art--hand painted hats, t-shirts as well as beautifully carved knives, spoons and other kitchenware.
+Sebastopol local Dom Chi Designs channels that same homegrown energy into art--hand painted hats and t-shirts, as well as beautifully carved knives, spoons and other kitchenware, and so much more.

 "That DIY spirit also means there is an abundance of local artisans"